mehulagg/gitlab/doc/user/admin_area/analytics/dev_ops_report.md

 The DevOps Adoption tab shows you which groups within your organization are using the most essential features of GitLab:

 - Dev
+  - Approvals
+  - Code owners
   - Issues
   - Merge Requests
-  - Approvals
-  - Code owners
 - Sec
+  - DAST
+  - SAST
   - Scans
 - Ops
+  - Deployments
+  - Pipelines
   - Runners
-  - Pipelines
-  - Deployments

 When managing groups in the UI, you can add your groups with the **Add group to table** button, in the top right hand section the page.